is-Campos/is-Campos/README.md

-### Hey, soy Iván 👋
+### Hey there, I'm Iván Campos👋

-- 🔭 Actualemnte estudiando Software y Sistemas en Universidad la Salle Bajío.
+- 🔭 Currently studying software and systems engineering.
-- 🌱 Principalmente interesado en el desarrollo web.
+- 🌱 Mainly interested in web development.
-- ⚡ Fun fact: Amante de la pasta y los Dachshunds :)
+- ⚡ Fun fact: I love dachshunds and cats :)

 - 📫 How to reach me:
    🟢 [https://www.instagram.com/is_campooss/](https://www.linkedin.com/in/iv%C3%A1n-campos-sol%C3%ADs/)